Heavy Metal (film): Reception

 The film was met with mixed response.
 Review aggregator Rotten Tomatoes reports that 66% of critics have given the film a positive review based on 35 reviews, with an average rating of 5.8/10 and the critical consensus: "It's sexist, juvenile, and dated, but Heavy Metal makes up for its flaws with eye-popping animation and a classic, smartly-used soundtrack."
+Metacritic, which uses a weighted average, assigned the a score of 51 out of 100, based on 13 critics, indicating "mixed or average" reviews.

-Janet Maslin of The New York Times wrote that "for anyone who doesn't think an hour and a half is a long time to spend with a comic book, Heavy Metal is impressive," and noted that the film "was scored very well, with music much less ear-splitting than the title would suggest."
+Janet Maslin of The New York Times wrote that "for anyone who doesn't think an hour and a half is a long time to spend with a comic book, Heavy Metal is impressive", and noted that the film "was scored very well, with music much less ear-splitting than the title would suggest."
 Variety declared, "Initial segments have a boisterous blend of dynamic graphics, intriguing plot premises and sly wit that unfortunately slide gradually downhill ...
 Still, the net effect is an overridingly positive one and will likely find its way into upbeat word-of-mouth."
 Gene Siskel of the Chicago Tribune gave the film three stars, writing that it "isn't intended for close scrutiny on a literal level.
 The film clearly is intended as a trip, and on that level it works very nicely."
 He criticized the film as "blatantly sexist" and for having "wildly romanticized" violence.
 Sheila Benson of the Los Angeles Times wrote, "Somehow a great deal of the charm [of the magazine] leaked out on the way to the movie house, but all of the sadism stayed put.
 And then some.
 It's the most expensive adolescent fantasy revenge fulfillment wet dream ever to slither onto a screen."
-John Pym of The Monthly Film Bulletin found that it was "to put it mildly, something of a hodge-podge."
+John Pym of the Monthly Film Bulletin found that it was "to put it mildly, something of a hodge-podge."
 Film historian and critic Leonard Maltin gave the film 3 stars out of 4 in his Movie Guide, calling the feature "... uneven, but great fun on a mindless, adolescent level."